lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 }
 ```

-In this (massively contrived) example the `Todo` will re-render every second, even though the `render` method doesn’t use the `unseen` attribute at all. `unseen` doesn’t even change it’s value!
+In this (massively contrived) example the `Todo` will re-render every second, even though the `render` method doesn’t use `unseen` at all.
+In fact, `unseen` doesn’t even change it’s value!
 You can check out a working version of this on [CodePen](https://codepen.io/lbain/pen/MJNpwL).

-*Well that’s not helpful...*
+*Well, but re-rendering all the time isn’t helpful...*

 I mean, I appreciate that React is being super careful.
 It would be worse if the state changed and the component *didn’t* render when it was supposed to.
 How would I know about that new message my friend sent me?!
 I’d miss it, so she’d probably assume it was intentional, then she’d stop talking to me, and the whole friendship would be ruined.
 All for the want of a little green dot not re-rendering.
 High stakes.
 Re-rendering is definitely the safe option.